 You’ve got everything from kitchen equipment, to tables and chairs, to the stored ingredients in the back.
 They are all worth something and that value is represented here under assets.

-On a balance sheet, there are two categories of assets: Current and non-current.
+On a balance sheet layout, there are two categories of assets: Current and non-current.

 What are non-current assets?